skarzi/django-test-migrations/README.md

 ```

-## Running migrations tests
+## Running migration tests

-This module can be run with custom Django's test runner or with pytest.
+This module can be run with Django's test runner or with pytest.

-### Running migrations test with Django test runner
+### Running migration tests with Django test runner

 When only Django's testing utilities with bare `unittest` are used it's
 necessary to set Django's `TEST_RUNNER` setting to
 `'test_migrations.runner.unittest.DiscoverRunner'`, then migrations test can
-be ran following command:
+be ran using the following command:

 ```bash
 python manage.py test --tag migration